Wepo25/ICWars/README.md

 - ICWARS was created with a passion for classic gaming and strategy.
 - Special thanks to the A* algorithm for powering our route computations.

-Happy gaming with ICWARS! 🎮🚀
+Happy gaming with ICWARS!! 🎮🚀